predsci/CHMAP/CHD-mkdocs/docs/ml/latitude_weighted_dilation.md

 $$

 where $\alpha = \arcsin(\frac{\gamma}{n_{p}})$, $\beta = \pi - \alpha$ (from symmetry), and $\gamma$ is a hyper parameter.
+In addition, the dilation in latitude direction is uniform since spacial distortion is only in longitude direction.

 ![](images/DilationWorkFlow.PNG)
 **Figure- Classifying coronal holes using a latitude weighted dilation.
-(a) The input greyscaled synoptic coronal hole map obtained by Tamar’s CNN/K-Means detection. (b) The input image after applying a latitude weighted dilation described by equation (1) and (2).
+(a) The input greyscaled synchronic CH Map. (b) The input image after applying a latitude weighted dilation described by equation (1) and (2).
 (c) Dilated filled contour image where each coronal hole is associated with a unique color. (d) Lastly, the dilated filled contour